vuminhtue/SMU_Deep_Learning_Keras/_episodes/08-Recurrent neural networks.md

 ### Applications
 - It is specifically designed for Sequential problem **Weather forecast, Stock forecast, Image captioning, Natural Language Processing, Speech/Voice Recognition**

-- Some cons of RNN:
+### Some Disadvantages of RNN:
 - Computationally Expensive and large memory requested
 - RNN is sensitive to changes in parameters such as they can grow exponentially (Exploding Gradient) or drop down to zero & stabalized (Vanishing Gradient).
 - In order to resolve the cons of RNN, a method Long-Short Term Memory (LSTM) is proposed.

 In this limited workshop, we only cover LSTM for timeseries forecast problem.